regularlabs/rdsubs_taxes/README.md

-# rdsubs_taxes
+# RD-Subscriptions Taxes
-Output of sales data to be used for (Dutch) tax returns
+Output of sales data from RD-Subscriptions to be used for (Dutch) tax returns